tonymullen/TonyMullen-Book/Readme.md

 * At the time I'm going through it, the WIP version of the book uses Bootstrap version 4.0.0-alpha.6 (this is mentioned in Appendix B).
 However, Bootstrap version 4.0 is now out of alpha stage and the layout of the navbar element has changed.
 I had some problems with the alpha version described in the book, and since the non-alpha version is probably going to be more future proof, I've updated my code to use it.
 I'm using Bootstrap 4.0.0-beta.2.
 The documentation I'm following is [here](https://getbootstrap.com/docs/4.0/components/navbar/).
 The Pug code for the navbar is as follows (starting with the `body` tag above the navbar)
     ```
   body
     nav.navbar.navbar-fixed-top.navbar-expand-lg.navbar-dark
       .container
         a.navbar-brand(href='/ ') Loc8r
         button.navbar-toggler(type='button', data-toggle='collapse', data-target='#navbarMain')
           span.navbar-toggler-icon
         #navbarMain.navbar-collapse.collapse
           ul.navbar-nav.mr-auto
             li.nav-item
               a.nav-link(href='/about/') About
     .container
       block content
     ```

-    Furthermore, you'll need to add the following to your style.css file in order to give the navbar the correct background color (I don't see this described in the book, although I might have overlooked it).
+* This doesn't seem to be mentioned outright in the text, but you'll need to add the appropriate styles to your `style.css` file in order to get the app looking right.
+You can find the styles in my `style.css`.
+My own css is slightly modified from what I'm currently seeing in the author's GitHub.

-    ```
-            .navbar {
-              background-color: #ad1d28;
-              border-color: #911821;
-            }
-    ```

-* Next bullet point

 **Ch 4 Readme Questions**